elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

 ## Timestamp of Cell

- * `C*` tracks “last modification” time for each column automatically.
+ * `C*` tracks "last modification" time for each column automatically.

  * This timestamp is stored along side with data.